spacy-pl/paper/README.md

 For example, ro re-run the cross-validation of pos-only tagger using fasttext vectors:

 1. `dvc pull`
-2. View the dependency tree of pos tagger: `dvc pipeline show --ascii cv-pos-nkjp-justpos-fasttext.dvc`
+2. View the dependency tree of pos tagger: `dvc pipeline show --ascii cv_pos_nkjp_justpos_fasttext.dvc`
 3. For each immediate dependency, run `dvc repro dependency-name.dvc`
 4. Make your changes to the code
 5. To track the training results, follow steps from *How to run experiment that I just wrote?* described above